puppetlabs/bolt/documentation/writing_plans.md

 -   On `winrm` targets, it runs a PowerShell script.
 -   On `pcp` or targets where the Puppet agent is present, it runs Facter.

-This example collects facts with the facts plan and then uses those facts to decide which task to run on the targets.
+This example collects facts with the facts plan and uses those facts to decide which task to run on the targets.

 ```
 plan run_with_facts(TargetSpec $targets) {